siggraph-s3/s3-website/_programs/xsv-program.md

 ### Deadlines & Important Dates

-XSV applications will be considered based on the best fit/match for the available positions at the time of the deadline.
+CAP applications will be considered based on the best fit/match for the available positions at the time of the deadline.
 Submit your application early for the highest likelihood of pairing.
 The number of pairings is dependent on the requests received from the venue chairs and Executive Committee representatives.

 The application must be fully completed and submitted before the deadline to be considered.
-Be sure your resume highlights your skills and qualifications to be an XSV.
+Be sure your resume highlights your skills and qualifications to be a Conference Apprentice.

 #### {{page.app-deadline-1}}: Application Deadline